 Where is the spreadsheet link?
 I only received a PDF file?

-The actual link to the spreadsheet appears on page 8 of the PDF instructions… It’s the first step under the “Set Up Instructions”.
+The actual link to the spreadsheet appears on page 1 of the PDF instructions… Just click that link and the spreadsheet will open in Google Sheets.

 How do I edit the spreadsheet?
 It says that I have to get permission to make changes?